dustinsterk/Mini-Radio-Control/README.md

     *   Navigate to the directory containing `MiniRadio.py` (or your script's name).
     *   Run the script:
         ```bash
-        python MiniRadio.py
+        python3 MiniRadio.py
         ```
     *   The application will attempt to auto-select a serial port and will use a default baud rate (115200).
 Adjust these via the dropdowns if necessary.
     *   Click the "Connect" button.
 It will change to "Disconnect" upon successful connection.
     *   Check the "Enable Cyclic Reading" checkbox to see live status updates from the radio.
-    *   Use the buttons and the encoder icon to control your radio.
+    *   Use the buttons to control your radio.

 ## Configuration:

 *   **Serial Port & Baud Rate:** The application attempts to auto-select a serial port.
 Both port and baud rate can be selected from their respective dropdown menus before connecting.
-*   **Encoder Button Icon:** The script looks for an icon file (default: `buttonpress.png`) in its directory for the Encoder Button.
-If not found, a text button is displayed as a fallback.

 ## Known Issues / Limitations:

 *   The reliability of cyclic status updates can sometimes be affected by the quality of the serial connection or the radio's responsiveness.
-*   The precise visual centering of the Encoder Button icon across two grid columns can be challenging with `guizero` and might appear slightly different depending on the environment.
-The current implementation uses a stretched icon as a workaround.

 ## Future Enhancements (Ideas):

 *   More robust error handling and feedback for serial communication issues during operation.
 *   Ability to save and load preferred settings (e.g., last used port and baud rate).
 *   Visual feedback for ongoing commands or when the radio is busy.
-*   A more sophisticated method for the Encoder Button layout if `guizero`'s capabilities allow.
-*   Option to customize the Encoder Button icon path.

 ## Contributing: